 Common Plant Diseases:

 Introduction to Common Plant Diseases:- Well, to become a successful farmer, you should be aware of common garden plant diseases and pests or crop diseases.
-Knowing symptoms and providing appropriate control measures in any garden or orchard is one of the primary tasks in agriculture and horticulture sectors.
+Knowing symptoms and providing appropriate control measures in any garden or orchard is one of the primary tasks in the agriculture and horticulture sectors.
 Not only the yield but also quality will be impacted by these plant diseases and insect pests.
-You must be aware of symptoms and causes of these plant pests and diseases to treat them on your own.
-Never experiment with sprays and dusts without know the exact disease or pest.
-At the same time, using too much of insecticides or pesticides are dangerous to environment and soil.
+You must be aware of the symptoms and causes of these plant pests and diseases to treat them on your own.
+Never experiment with sprays and dust without know the exact disease or pest.
+At the same time, using too many insecticides or pesticides are dangerous to the environment and soil.
 There are natural ways of controlling pests and diseases.
 Most of the plant diseases and pests reflect their symptoms.
-Plants diseases are grouped into fungal, viral or bacterial diseases.
-In the following article let us discuss types of plant diseases commonly attack the vegetable plants, fruit plants, other agriculture, and horticulture crops.
+Plants diseases are grouped into fungal, viral, or bacterial diseases.
+In the following article let us discuss types of plant diseases that commonly attack vegetable plants, fruit plants, other agriculture, and horticulture crops.

 Main Types of Plant Diseases: